duclingg/CSCI3453_Lab1/README.md

 1. Enter the command `make` in the Terminal
 2. Run the executable `main.o` by entering the command `./main.o` in the Terminal
 3. Enter the input file you would like to use on the program
-4. You can clean and remove the executable file by entering the command `rm main.o`
+4. You can clean and remove the executable file by entering the command:  `rm main.o`